infomaniac50/wordpress-duplicator/Readme.md

 $ docker-compose up
 ```

-If the mysql container is started the first time it takes a while until the database is initialized.
+When the mysql container is started the first time it takes a while until the database is initialized.

 Then navigate to [http://localhost:8080/installer.php](http://localhost:8080/installer.php)